Alina Stancu |

 Alessio Figalli (2014), André Neves (2015), Gunther Uhlmann (2016),

-Camillo De Lellis (2017), Eugenia Malinnikova (2018), Vadim Kaloshin (2019) can be found on line at the link above.
-Organizers:
+Camillo De Lellis (2017), Eugenia Malinnikova (2018), Vadim Kaloshin (2019), Antoine Song and Yevgeny

 here.